Timewize

 Sign 02

-The process depends on one person remembering what should happen next
+The process depends on one person remembering what happens next

 Sign 03

-The current software almost works, but only if the team keeps doing manual fixes around it
+The software almost works but needs manual fixes around it

 How to think about the decision properly